JfrAziz/react-pocketbase/README.md

 ## Step 2: SMTP and MinIO Config

-after you run all the services defined in the [`docker-compose-full.yml`](./docker-compose-full.yml) file, `docker-compose -f docker-compose-full.yml up -d`. check all services already running:
+after you run all the services defined in the [`docker-compose-full.yml`](./docker-compose-full.yml) file, `docker compose -f docker-compose-full.yml up -d`. check all services already running:

 - pocketbase: [localhost:8080/_/](http://localhost:8080/_/)
 - MinIO Console: [localhost:9001](http://localhost:9001) *you need to setup new bucket and access key*